RubenJachtDigital/ga4-server-side-tagging/README.md

 ### Cloudflare Worker Setup (Recommended)

-For optimal server-side tagging with enhanced bot protection and security:
+For optimal server-side tagging with enhanced bot protection and multi-transmission method support:

 1. **Create Cloudflare Worker**: Set up a new worker in your Cloudflare dashboard
 2. **Deploy Script**: Use the provided `cloudflare-worker-example.js`
 3. **Configure Variables and Secrets**: Set up environment variables (see below)
 4. **Set Worker URL**: Enter the worker URL in plugin settings
+5. **Choose Transmission Method**: Select from 4 available methods:
+   - **Direct to CF**: Simple development setup (no API key required)
+   - **WordPress Endpoint**: Balanced security for production
+   - **Encrypted WordPress**: Maximum security with JWT encryption
+   - **Legacy API Key**: Full validation with direct authentication
-5. **Generate API Key**: Click "Generate New Key" in WordPress admin
+6. **Generate API Key**: Click "Generate New Key" in WordPress admin (for Legacy method)
-6. **Enable Server-Side Tracking**: Toggle server-side option in admin
+7. **Enable Server-Side Tracking**: Toggle server-side option in admin

 ### 🔧 **Cloudflare Worker Variables and Secrets Setup**